-The average annual quoted USAA premium is $2,112 as of 2019, according to Policygenius data.
-That makes USAA homeowners insurance policies a little higher than the industry average.
+The average annual quoted USAA premium is $2,112, according to Policygenius data.
+That makes USAA homeowners insurance policies a little higher than the industry average ($1,249).

 A great way to keep your homeowners insurance costs down is to take advantage of discount opportunities.
 USAA offers plenty of ways to lower your insurance premiums.

 Standard & Poor's measures companies' creditworthiness and is used primarily by financial investors and other market stakeholders.
-S&P is also valuable in measuring the long-term financial stability of insurance companies.
-A AAA rating is the highest issuer credit rating assigned by S&P, so USAA's AA+ rating makes them a top-tier insurance company from a financial confidence standpoint.
+An AAA rating is the highest issuer credit rating assigned by S&P, so USAA's AA+ rating makes them a top-tier insurance company from a financial confidence standpoint.